DeadManLogan/TrainingHall/books/python/Python_Programming_An_Introduction_to_Computer_Science/README.md

 # Python Programming: An Introduction to Computer Science

-This repository contains solutions to exercises from the book "Python Programming: An Introduction to Computer Science."
+This repository contains solutions to programming exercises from the book "Python Programming: An Introduction to Computer Science."
 The solutions are organized by chapters, following the book's structure.

 ## Contents

 - **Chapter 4:** Objects and Graphics
 - **Chapter 5:** Sequences: Strings, Lists and Files
 - **Chapter 6:** Defining Functions
+- **Chapter 7:** Decision Structures

 ## Usage